On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: Abstract

 \section{Abstract}

-Let $\tau$ be a type of nets. \emph{Synthesis} consists in deciding whether a given labeled transition system (TS) $A$ can be implemented by a net $N$ of type $\tau$.
+Let us consider some class of (Petri) nets.
+The corresponding \emph{Synthesis} problem consists in deciding whether a given labeled transition system (TS) $A$ can be implemented by a net $N$ of that class.
 In case of a negative decision, it may be possible to convert $A$ into an implementable TS $B$ by applying various modification techniques, like relabeling edges that previously had the same label, suppressing edges/states/events, etc. It may however be useful to limit the number of such modifications to stay close to the original problem, or optimize the technique.
-In this paper, we show that most of the corresponding problems are NP-complete if $\tau$ corresponds to the type of flip-flop nets or some flip-flop net derivatives.
+In this paper, we show that most of the corresponding problems are NP-complete if the considered class corresponds to so-called flip-flop nets or some flip-flop net derivatives.